CDH-Studio/I-Talent/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Explain briefly in a small paragraph or in bullet form the changes this PR brings to
      the application -->

 #### 🔗 Related issue(s)
 <!-- If this PR fixes/closes an issue, please prepend that issue number with one of the github
      closing keywords (ex: `fixes`, `closes`, ...) -->

 #### 📸 Screenshots (if applicable)
 <!-- If you have made UI changes to the application, include a screenshot and if the change
      involves movement, include a GIF.
-If the UI changes when the application is in mobile view, show a mobile screenshot too. -->
+If the UI changes when the application is in mobile view, show a mobile screenshot too.
+Include english and french versions as well for trasnlation validation-->

 #### ☑️ Checklist
 If the database has been modified: